 The Vaguely lemongrass flavor I alluded to may be because of the Thai Ginger, but I think if anything it makes this gin faintly exotic and distinctly different from many other gins at this price point.
 I found it to be very smooth, enjoyable in a martini if a little sweet, but one that it is very accessible particularly to gin novices.
-I think it makes a spectacular gin and tonic, a very good Tom Collins and an interesting Negroni and a sweet but not unpleasant martini.
+I think DH Krahn Gin makes a spectacular gin and tonic, a very good Tom Collins and an interesting Negroni.

 One cocktail I made with this gin that was particularly well received was a muddled blueberry and basil cocktail, topped with a splash of soda water.
 The juniper and coriander helped add a pleasant bit of spice while the blueberries and citrus melded into the background.

-Best consumed: in a gin and tonic, but this is a plyable gin that can do nearly anything you ask of it and do it well.
+DH Krahn Gin is at its best in a gin and tonic, but this is a pliable gin that can do nearly anything you ask of it and do it well.